 - The manufacturers design specific stripes for each meter.
 Only use the specified.

 - Follow the instructions for storing your test strips.

 - Keep your device clean.
 Follow instructions regarding quality control checks.

 - Whenever you are visiting the doctor, always carry your meter along.
 You can ask any questions regarding the test, and if need be, you can demonstrate how you do the tests.

 For the doctor to know if the medical plan is working for you, records are critical.
 How often you perform the tests will depend on the doctors’ recommendations.
 He will advise you regarding the type of diabetes in your body.
 In most cases, those with diabetes type one will have to do more tests than those who have diabetes type two.

-Those with type two diabetes who use exercise and diet to manage blood sugar levels requires no testing.
-You can also download the device into your computer.
+Those with type two diabetes who use exercise and diet to manage blood sugar levels require no testing.
+You can also download the device to your computer.
 You need to record the date of the test, time, and your test results.
-The doctor will also require knowing the type of medication you are using, http://www.health-canada-pharmacy.com the dose, the diet you take and also exercise information.
+The doctor will also require knowing the type of medication you are using, the dose, the diet you take, https://nygoodhealth.com and also exercise information.